Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

 10. Snap Points and Structure Linking are two different things.
    - Snap Points determine where the preview structure is going to go on a placed structure.
 That's basically it.
 Once a structure is placed it doesn't care about snap points anymore unless a player is trying to snap something to it.
    - Structure Linking is what actually "glues" placed structures together and determines things like when a structure is supported or not, or when two pipes/wires are connected or not.
 I know that at least some Snap Point settings are checked during the Structure Linking process (like "Invalid for Structure Linking"), but other than that I don't know how the game decides what structures get linked to what.
 That code is unavailable to modders.
 My best guess is the linking process does little server-side overlap checks around the snap point that was used during placement, and links to whatever structures it found (with exceptions).
-   - The point is that you can change snap points at any time and you don't have to worry about existing structures moving or disappearing from people's bases.

 11. Allow Snap Rotation (and Point Rotation Offset)
    - Allow Snap Rotation: if checked, will make it so this structure is always allowed to be rotated by the rotation values of snap points.
 When snapping to any structure.
 All the time.
 This setting must be configured in the placing structure for it to do anything.